kcomas/Shakara/SPEC.md

 be super insecure and prone to bugs.

-For features that may, or may not be, fleshed out, their titles will be italicized.
+For features that may, or may not be, fleshed out, their titles will be *italicized*.
 Subsequently when they are implemented, they will be unitalicized.

 ### Important Constructs